 Where’s Devils Post Pile

 Find the Devils Post Pile in the western Sierra Mountains, a couple of miles from Mammoth Lakes.
-Open seasonally from mid-June though mid-October depending on snow.
-Open 24-hours a day and free to enter though a mandatory shuttle bus requires a ticket.
+Open seasonally from mid-June through mid-October, depending on snow.
+Open 24 hours a day and free to enter, though a mandatory shuttle bus requires a ticket.

 Manzanar National Historic Site

-At the heighth of WWII, over 100,000 people, including children, of Japanese descent had to leave their home and jobs.
+At the height of WWII, over 100,000 people, including children of Japanese descent, had to leave their homes and jobs.
 Ordered by the U.S. government in response to the Pearl Harbor Attacks, U.S. citizens and Japanese immigrants were relocated to military-style camps across the western U.S.

 One of the biggest camps is located near the western entrance of Death Valley National Park.
-Walk through what remains of the camp including a driving route.
+You can walk through what remains of the camp, including a driving route.

 Where’s Manzanar National Historic Site

-Find Manzanar National Historic Site at 5001 Highway 395 in Independence, north of the Death Vally entrance.
-Can be explored in a couple of hours.
-Free to visit and open from sunrise to sunset.
+Find the Manzanar National Historic Site at 5001 Highway 395 in Independence, north of the Death Valley entrance.
+It can be explored in a couple of hours.
+It is free to visit and open from sunrise to sunset.

 Best Books about National Parks